Interactive Prototyping and Creative Artificial Intelligence

 CRN 26600

-This is a practical design course on perspectives, tools, and methods for going from an idea for a product or service powered by a mobile and/or web application to an interactive design prototype ready for handoff to a development team.
-We start with brainstorming and iteratively refining the core concept for your product or service, based on which we create the brand identity along with detailed personas and stories that capture why and for whom your product or service is developed.
-We then translate those personas and stories into storyboards that illustrate the application's experiential flow in real-world contexts in terms of concrete visual and interaction design elements.
-The design and development of a component-based pattern library for creating interactive prototypes with live data is a central focus of this course.
-We introduce a varied, growing collection of third-party component libraries that can help give your prototypes a professional and polished quality.
-We create prototypes with a visual design tool that also allows creating and enhancing components with code for imagining and realizing even richer interactions and experience flows.
-The work in this course is based on significant use of a mix of the following tools and technologies: Notion, Milanote, and Framer (with Figma, Play, HTML, CSS, Javascript, React, Next.js, Github, and Visual Studio Code).
+This is a practical design course on perspectives, tools, and methods for going from an idea for a product or service to an interactive design prototype ready for handoff to a development team, with artificial intelligence (AI) as a native part of the design process throughout.
+We start with brainstorming and iteratively refining the core concept for your product or service, using AI tools to accelerate ideation, stress-test assumptions, and articulate a clear value proposition.
+From there, we build a brand identity along with detailed personas and stories that capture why and for whom your product or service is developed, exploring how AI can both inform and challenge our assumptions about users and their needs.
+We translate those personas and stories into storyboards that illustrate the application's experiential flow in real-world contexts, including interaction patterns specific to AI-powered features such as conversational interfaces, generative outputs, and context-aware responses.
+A central focus of the course is the design and development of a component-based pattern library for creating interactive prototypes with live data, including components that represent and communicate AI behaviors to users in transparent and trustworthy ways.
+We introduce a varied, growing collection of third-party component libraries to give your prototypes a professional and polished quality.
+Prototypes are built in a visual design tool that supports creating and enhancing components with code, enabling richer interactions and experience flows, including live integrations with AI application programming interfaces (APIs).
+Throughout, we treat AI tools not just as subjects of design but as active collaborators in the design process itself.
+The work in this course draws on a mix of the following tools and technologies: Framer and Notion, along with HTML, CSS, JavaScript, React, and AI APIs and tooling.

 Instructor Info